na-na-hi/renget/archive/cpu-lora.md

 ## Appendix B - Stheno Training Example

-**Note: I am not an expert on training data formatting.
-If I have misunderstood the expected format, PLEASE let me know so I can put the data in a more optimal format.**
+!!! warning I am not an expert on training data formatting.
+If I have misunderstood the expected format, PLEASE let me know so I can put the data in a more optimal format.

 The first thing you'll want to do is prepare your training data.
 Generally it's best to match the format the original model was trained with.
 Since Stheno uses the Alpaca format, the examples here will match that as well.
 Start by creating a text file named `C:\lora\training-data.txt`, and copy this template into it: